saylesss88/nix-book/src/vcs/jujutsu.md

 Jujutsu supports a functional language for selecting a set of files.
 Expressions in this language are called "filesets" (the idea comes from Mercurial).
 The language consists of file patterns, operators, and functions. --JJ Docs

+## Summary

+Jujutsu (jj) offers a streamlined, branchless, and undo-friendly approach to version control, fully compatible with Git but designed to be easier to use and reason about.
+Its workflows, operation log, and conflict handling provide a safer and more flexible environment for managing code changes, making it a compelling alternative for both new and experienced developers.

 ---